Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (iii) a violation of any State law or local

-ordinance relating to motor vehicle traffic control (other than parking violations) arising in connection with a fatal traffic accident; or
+ordinance relating to motor vehicle traffic control (other than parking violations) arising in connection with a fatal traffic crash; or

 (iv) a violation of Section 6-501, relating to